Limited launch: MAY batch, 85% claimed

 A full picture of what happens when you quit smoking and start vaping requires looking at what you're still inhaling.
 Cigarette smoke contains over 7,000 chemicals, at least 70 of which are known carcinogens, according to the CDC.
 Vaping doesn't come close to that number.
 But "less toxic" is not the same as "safe."

-The American Lung Association identifies several concerning compounds found in e-cigarette aerosol:
+The American Lung Association sources consistently point to several concerning compounds in e-cigarette aerosol:

 • Formaldehyde: A known human carcinogen, produced when e-liquid is heated.